Certification

 Some shops reimburse test fees when you pass.
 Ask your service manager — many dealers and large independents have tuition/certification assistance programs.

 Study materials range from free to expensive.
 You do not need to spend $300 on a prep course.
-APEX Tech Nation Academy provides free practice tests and study materials for every ASE test area.
+APEX Tech Nation Training Library provides free practice tests and study materials for every ASE test area.

 How to Prepare for ASE Certification